digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/identity.rst

 We assume that the identity providing service (which is part of the committer) is presented by someone with a topology transaction `\{.\}^{s_k}`.
-Upon a vetting operation where the operator can decide if the proposed change is acceptable, the IPS sequences, validates, signs (using the domain key `s_{D}`) and distributes the topology state changes to all affected domain entities.
+Upon a vetting operation where the operator can decide if the proposed change is acceptable, the IPS sequences, validates, signs (using the sync domain key `s_{D}`) and distributes the topology state changes to all affected sync domain entities.

 Privacy by Design
 -----------------